XTRABYTES/XTRABYTES/doc/README_raspberry_pi.md

-## XTRABYTES
+## XTRABYTES Raspberry Pi Wallet

 ### Intro

-XtraBYtes is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+XTRABYTES is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.